Frequently Asked Questions

 What is the Dossier Service?
 How can I find out more information on using the Dossier Service?

 A dossier consists of letters of reference and other credentials that speak to a candidate’s scholarship, research interests and teaching experience.
 A dossier is specifically used in applying for teaching positions at either the secondary level or college level and for fellowship applications.
-The Center for Career Education Dossier Service maintains letters of recommendation for students and alumni in the Graduate School of Arts and Sciences, graduate students of the School of Engineering and Applied Science, School of General Studies, School of the Arts, Graduate School of Architecture, Planning and Preservation and School of Continuing Education.
+The Center for Career Education Dossier Service maintains letters of recommendation for students and alumni in the Graduate School of Arts and Sciences, graduate students of the Fu Foundation School of Engineering and Applied Science, School of General Studies, and School of the Arts.
 Students and alumni of Columbia College and undergraduates of the School of Engineering and Applied Science, maintain their dossier files through the center for student advising.
 Students who are interested in using the Dossier Service can visit the Dossier Service section of our website or can call 212-854-3376 or 212-854-9464 with any questions.

 As a faculty advisor can I refer students to CCE?
 What programs and services are available to my student advisees?
 Are there industry or discipline specific career resources in my field to assist students?